adquadir/crypto-trading-bot/README.md

 # TRADING_SYMBOLS is ignored when SYMBOL_DISCOVERY_MODE is 'dynamic'.
 SYMBOL_DISCOVERY_MODE=dynamic # or 'static'
 TRADING_SYMBOLS=BTCUSDT,ETHUSDT,BNBUSDT # Comma-separated list (only used if SYMBOL_DISCOVERY_MODE is 'static')

+# Signal Filtering
+# The minimum confidence required for a signal to be considered a valid opportunity.
+# Default is 0.4.
+Can be set at runtime via API or by setting MIN_CONFIDENCE in the environment.
+MIN_CONFIDENCE=0.4
 ```

 B. **YAML Configuration (Alternative)**